-- The child provoking the dog to get a reaction out of it.
+- The child provoked the dog to get a reaction out of it.

-- The dog owner disobeying the dog leash law, thus giving their dog the freedom to walk around public areas.
+- The dog owner disobeyed the dog leash law, thus giving their dog the freedom to walk around in public areas.

 - Photos or video footage.
 If possible, try to take pictures of your wound and the area where the attack took place.

-- Documenting your perspective of the incident.
+- Your perspective of the incident.
 Record your perspective of the incident in a journal or diary.
-Make sure to include the date and time of the dog attack.
+Make sure to include the date and time of when the event took place.

 - Medical Records.
 You should make an appointment to get your dog bite wound examined by a doctor.
 They will run tests to determine a diagnosis.
 Once the diagnosis has been found, the doctor will give you a treatment plan to help with recovery.
 Your visit(s) will be saved on file and can be used as a piece of evidence to include in your claim.